|WhiteFang's Who Site - The World's Largest Collection Of The Who Records & CDs|

 I often get asked questions regarding my knowledge of "sound quality" (i.e. How do you know that this version sounds better than that version?)
 I can answer that fairy simply- I've compared the various sources and have heard differences.
 I firmly believe that good sound quality starts at the source and a "good" recording will sound relatively better than a "bad" recording (of the same material) regardless of the equipment it's played on.
 Likewise, the better the equipment, the better your music will sound.

 <On and off> I have spent years picking and choosing various equipment in order to improve my listening environment.
 With audiophile equipment, everything is a "work-in-process".
 I started out with a basic system and continue to build it.
 When I graduated from college, I knew I wanted a great stereo.
-My first audiophile system was comprised of a Hafler pre-amp, a Hafler DH-500 amp, my <current> SOTA Sapphire turntable (replaced with an Oracle Delphi VI turntable) and a pair of Magnepan MG-III speakers.
+My first audiophile system was comprised of a Hafler pre-amp, a Hafler DH-500 amp, SOTA Sapphire turntable (replaced with an Oracle Delphi VI turntable) and a pair of Magnepan MG-III speakers.
 It sounded great!
 The next thing I did was upgrade my pre-amp to a tube pre-amp.
 I bought a pre-owned Audio Research SP-6B.
 It was a big improvement.
 I also needed a tape deck so that I could record my records to tape.
 I wanted the best and I added a Nakamichi Dragon to the system.
-After visiting a stereo shop and listening to the big Infinity speakers one day (both the RS1b & RSIIb systems), I knew one day I would be further upgrading.
+After visiting a stereo shop and listening to the big Infinity speakers (both the RS1b & RSIIb systems), I knew one day I would be further upgrading.
 When I had the opportunity to trade my Magnapans in for the Infinity RSIIb's, I did so immediately.
 Before I moved to my previous house, I found a mint set of RSIb's and had them "ready" to go when I moved.
 They sounded fantastic - but something was still missing.
 I had 2 Hafler D-500's driving the 4 speakers and I needed a "better" quality sound on the mids and the highs.
 So, I did some research and upgraded to a tube amp for the same - the Audio Research D-115.
 Hard to imagine anything sounding much better!